mcsandeep/tyk-docs/tyk-docs/content/tyk-stack/tyk-identity-broker/auth-user-for-api-access-github-oauth.md

 #### Step 1.
 Prepare encryption keys
 1.1.
 Load the certificate with the private key into Tyk:
-   - For embedded TIB in Dashboard: Use Tyk Dashboard's certificate manager
+   - For embedded TIB in Dashboard: Use Tyk Dashboard's certificate manager.
+In the next image you can see the module in dashboard that allows to upload certificates:
+     {{< img src="/img/dashboard/certificate-manager/index.png" alt="Certificate manager" >}}
    - For standalone TIB: Store the certificate as a file accessible to Tyk 1.2.
 Load the public key into your IdP for ID token encryption (process varies by IdP)